zboxfs/zbox/README.md

 Unlike other system-level file systems, such as [ext4], [XFS] and [Btrfs], which provide shared access to multiple processes, Zbox is a file system that runs in the same memory space as the application.
-It only provide access to one process at a time.
+It only provides access to one process at a time.

 By abstracting IO access, Zbox supports a variety of underlying storage layers.
-Memory and OS file system are supported, RDBMS and key-value object store supports are coming soon.
+Memory and OS file system are supported now, RDBMS and key-value object store supports are coming soon.

 ## Disclaimer